evilsocket/opensnitch/wiki/Compilation.md

 ### Installation from sources

-(tested on Debian sid and Ubuntu 18 and 20.
+(tested on Debian Sid and Ubuntu 18 and 20.
 It may fail on other distributions.)

-Make sure you have a correctly configured **Go >= 1.12** environment, that the `$GOPATH` environment variable is defined and then:
+Make sure you have a correctly configured **Go >= 1.15** environment, that the `$GOPATH` environment variable is defined and then:

 ```bash
 # install dependencies